JustinZhengBC/CommentManager/README.md

 # Installation

-This extension is not signed (yet) so you will have to install it as a temporary extension by entering "about:debugging" in the URL bar and selecting the manifest.json file when prompted for the extension to install.
+This extension is not signed (yet) so you will have to install it as a temporary extension.

+1. Download this extension and extract it into its own folder

+2. Enter "about:debugging" in the URL bar

+3. Choose "Load Temporary Add-on"

+4. When prompted for a file, select manifest.json

+Reinstallation will be required if the browser is restarted.
+The comment data should be preserved, however.

 # Data usage